-A free browser extension is available, but it’s not great for unblocking streaming sites, isn’t as secure, and only connects to four locations.
+A free browser extension is available, but it’s not great for streaming, isn’t as secure, and only connects to four locations.

-A paid plan grants access to over 3,500 servers in more than 60 countries.
+A paid plan grants access to over 7,300 servers in 90+ countries.

 CyberGhost doesn’t use the most novice-friendly design, but it won’t take more than a few minutes to familiarize yourself with all the ins and outs.